ucsb-cs148/w25/_lab/lab02-addendum.md

 * Create a file called `.gitignore` in the root of your repo
 * For next.js, a good start is the `.gitignore` for Node, found here: <https://github.com/github/gitignore/blob/master/Node.gitignore>
 * For a Spring Boot project, we would recommend the contents from this article: <https://ucsb-cs148.github.io/javatopics/gitignore_maven/>
+* In general, there are also tools and web resources to help you generate the right .gitignore files, such as [gitignore.io](https://docs.gitignore.io/).

 For the `LICENSE.md`:
 * Consult <https://choosealicense.com/>.